MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`destinationTypeOption`** - **Destination type**<br>
 `string`.
 Optional.
 Use when `destinationPlatformOption != default && destinationPlatformOption != macOS`.
 Allowed values: `simulators` (Simulator), `devices` (Connected Device).
 Default value: `simulators`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose the destination type to be used for UI testing.
+Specifies the destination type to use for UI testing.
 Devices must be connected to the Mac performing the build via a cable or network connection.
-See <strong>Devices and Simulators</strong> in Xcode.
+See **Devices and Simulators** in Xcode for more information.
 <!-- :::editable-content-end::: -->
 <br>